 A healthy tendon moves unhindered through a protective sheath that allows it to travel around joints and across other tendons.
-Tendinitis thickens the tendon sheath, restricting the movement of the tendon.
-The area generally becomes inflamed, making joint movement painful and often difficult.
+Someone with tendinitis experiences thickening of the tendon sheath, which restricts the tendon’s movement.
+The area generally becomes inflamed, making joint movement painful and more difficult.
 While wrist tendinitis may occur anywhere along a tendon, it is most commonly seen at a point of contact with bone or with another tendon.
-One frequent example of wrist tendinitis, especially in new mothers, is called DeQuervain’s tenosynovitis, an inflammation of the tendon found at the base of the thumb.
+One frequent example of wrist tendinitis, especially in new mothers, is called DeQuervain’s tenosynovitis.
+This inflammation of the tendon is found at the base of the thumb.

-If this approach is ineffective in reducing pain and swelling, another option is to use non-steroidal, anti-inflammatory medication including over-the-counter medications such as ibuprofen or prescriptions provided by your doctor.
-Again, the effect is a reduction of pain and swelling.
+If this approach is ineffective in reducing pain and swelling, another option is to use non-steroidal, anti-inflammatory medication.
+This includes over-the-counter medications such as ibuprofen or prescriptions provided by your doctor.
+This should at least allow for temporary relief.

 For severe cases, a cortisone injection applied directly to the site of inflammation may ease the symptoms.
 Cortisone injections are considered safe but may weaken the tendons of the area over time if injections are done repeatedly.
 Our final option is surgery, which is highly effective and can frequently be done in the office under local anesthesia with sedation.
 The surgery requires a small incision in the wrist to locate the damaged tendon to release the sheath surrounding it.
 Ultimately, more space is created for the tendon to move by widening the tunnel and removing inflammatory tissue.
 Your wrist will feel as good as new in just a few weeks.